dreamcatcher-tech/network/Inbox/2024-10-28 1024 api should just be action creator.md

 Seems we need to actually write the ts types to disk, that they can be imported without issue, as import on .json cannot be used as a ts type at runtime.

 The runtime environment should compile the ajv schemas on first read, and cache them on disk, so that next time it runs, it can be instant.

+If we abandon types, then we just need to handle json schema, and resolved jsonschema.

+layer of making the action creators is different to where to send those action creators.
+If we are executing within a compartment, then no addressing is needed.

+? how to send files with the action ?